Claude Opus 4.8 is out with browser agent SoTA, 4x fewer code flaws, and a 3x cheaper Fast mode. Read the guide.

 Cursor MCP Servers: Complete Setup Guide for 2026

 Set up MCP servers in Cursor IDE.
-Step-by-step guide to configure Cursor MCP servers for AI-powered development with Model Context Protocol.
+Step-by-step guide with troubleshooting, working configs, and Cursor vs Claude Code comparison.

 Problem: You want to extend Cursor with external tools and data sources, but the MCP configuration process feels unclear.
 Where do the files go?
 What format do they use?
 How does it compare to Claude Code?